Landau-de Gennes Modelling of Confinement Effects and Cybotactic Clusters in Bent-Core Nematic Liquid Crystals: Confinement Effects for BCN Spatial Equilibria on Square Domains

-Figures~\ref{fg:small_DE} and \ref{fg:large_DE} focus on the high-temperature regime $A=0.04$.
+Figures~\ref{fg:small_DE} and \ref{fg:large_DE}(a-b) focus on the high-temperature regime $A=0.04$.
 In Fig. \ref{fg:SL}, we focus on computing solutions of the Euler-Lagrange equations \eqref{eq:EL} in the low temperature regime $A=-0.04$, where the global bulk energy minimiser is always the positive solution branch, $(S_g^*, S_c^*)$ in Fig~\ref{fg:Fig2}, with and without an external field.
 We work with a large domain $\tilde{\lambda}^2 = 2500$ and relatively weak coupling $D = 4\times 10^{-3}$ in Figure \ref{fg:SL}.
 We note that $\tilde{\lambda}^2 = 2500$ so that we expect energy minimisers to approach $(S_g^*, S_c^*)$ in the square interior (the bulk energy dominates the elastic energy for large $\tilde{\lambda}$).
 Further, the values $M = 9.7\times 10^{-5}$, $N = 1.78\times 10^{-3}$ are quite small and in this respect, we expect $\Q_c$ to be tailored by $\Q_g$, i.e., the coupling term promotes co-alignment of $\n_g$ and $\n_c$ and the coupling term dominates the bulk potential of $\Q_c$ (parameterised by $M$ and $N$).
 As such, we largely recover the $\Q_g$ profiles as reported in the reduced LdG study (with $D=0$) in \cite{yin2020construction}.
 The $\n_c$ profiles follow the $\n_g$ profiles with enhanced interior cybotactic clustering tailored by $S_c^*$.
 For example, we find the following solutions of \eqref{eq:EL} or critical points of \eqref{eq:2D_energy}: the T solution which is disordered along a single diagonal line; the H solution, featuring a +1/2 and a -1/2 defect; the J solution, which has lower order near the top boundary than R; R (rotated solution) for which $\n_g$ rotates by $\pi$ radians between a pair of opposite square edges (Fig. \ref{fg:SL}(a)).
 We follow the terminology used in \cite{yin2020construction}.
 The stability of a critical point can be measured in terms of its Morse index \cite{milnor2016morse}, i.e., the number of negative eigenvalues of the second variation of the generalised energy \eqref{eq:2D_energy} evaluated at the critical point or equivalently, the number of unstable eigendirections for a critical point, $(\Q_g, \Q_c)$ of \eqref{eq:2D_energy}.
 The index of these solutions is almost the same as in the reduced LdG model with $D=0$ except that the index of the WORS is $5$ with $D=0$.
 When $D=0$, the WORS has an unstable eigenvector corresponding to a negative eigenvalue close to zero.
 This negative eigenvalue changes sign when $D>0$, making the WORS index-$4$ with weak coupling.
+The unstable critical points with positive Morse index are not experimentally observable but they play a crucial role in transition pathways between stable critical points and the selection of the stable solution for multistable systems.
+For example, index-$1$ unstable critical points are often referred to as transition states and can be experimentally observed during switching processes.
+Moreover, unstable critical points can be stabilised by external controls.
+For example, the unstable BD configuration for $D = E = 0$ becomes stable with the constraint $q_2=p_2\equiv 0$ or under an applied electric field, as shown in Fig.~\ref{fg:small_DE}.

 We also use HiOSD dynamics \cite{yin2019high} in Sec. \ref{sc:nm} to construct pathways between the distinct critical points in Figure~\ref{fg:SL} with the WORS as the parent state.
 If we are able to find a critical point B by perturbing the critical point A, by following the HiOSD dynamics, we say that the critical points A and B are connected.
 These pathways/connections in Fig. \ref{fg:SL}(b) can provide guidance on how to effectively manipulate the defects, directors and cluster properties in confined BCNs.